AnXh3L0/infuse/content/learning-path/1/module-1.en.md

 {{% resource title="Recover from possible account compromise" languages="Arabic, Indonesian, English, Spanish, Farsi, French, Portuguese, Russian, Thai, Turkish, Vietnamese, Chinese, Tibetan, Khmer, Burmese" cost="Free" description="A guide on what immediate and long-term steps to take when an account has been compromised" url="https://securityinabox.org/en/communication/account-compromise/" %}}

-## Skill Check

-Spend some time on the phishing quiz by [Shira](https://shira.app/) until you feel like you can comfortably pass the tests and accurately recognize phishing on several app categories.